sobatorinanban/dockerfile-generator-for-nclsims/README.md

 # dockerfile-generator-for-nclsims
-[W.I.P.]
 Dockerfile generator for simulator made by NCL (e.g. ncl_sfcsim) in repeated experiments.

 This program generates a Dockerfile for repeated experimentation with the simulator made by NCL.
 I have not checked them all, but they probably work with most NCL simulators.